Frank Langley: Footballer

-While continuing as a student at Caulfield Grammar School, he played every senior game that season,'Follower', "Football", The Leader, (Saturday, 28 April 1900), p.17; 'Old Boy', "A Draw or a Win?", The Argus, (Monday, 7 May 1900), p.6 and was forward pocket in the Melbourne team that won the Grand Final that year,'Follower', "The Football Season", The Age, (Monday, 24 September 1900), p.9]. with "Old Boy", the football correspondent for The Argus noting that, for Melbourne, "Langley's play in the third quarter was wonderful.
+While continuing as a student at Caulfield Grammar School, he played every senior game that season, and was forward pocket in the Melbourne team that won the Grand Final that year, with "Old Boy", the football correspondent for The Argus noting that, for Melbourne, "Langley's play in the third quarter was wonderful.
 He is only a school-boy, but during that trying time on the lower wing he was cool and sure as a veteran".

 Langley could play many roles on the field but was primarily a hard running defender who on occasions was used on the ball.
 He was often rested up forward and his 17 goals in 1901 was enough to top Melbourne's goal kicking.
 In 1903, and 1904, he represented Victoria at interstate football.
 In 1905 he captained Melbourne for the year, with the club finishing last.

 After football

 Conducting his medical practice from Dandenong, he was not only a valuable cricketer for the Dandenong Cricket Club, but also served as its president.